SonyResearch/SemSim/README.md

 # Privacy Assessment on Reconstructed Images: Are Existing Evaluation Metrics Faithful to Human Perception?

-This repository is an implementation of the Semsim evalution method discussed in [“Privacy Assessment on Reconstructed Images: Are Existing Evaluation Metrics Faithful to Human Perception?”](https://arxiv.org/pdf/2309.13038.pdf)
+This repository is an implementation of the SemSim evalution method discussed in [“Privacy Assessment on Reconstructed Images: Are Existing Evaluation Metrics Faithful to Human Perception?”](https://arxiv.org/pdf/2309.13038.pdf)

 [**Project Page**](https://sites.google.com/view/semsim)